 We would like to share some tips on how to protect yourself if you find yourself in an abusive relationship.

-- Seek Shelter in a Safe Place.
 For your protection, go to a domestic violence shelter.
 Many shelters are disguised, or off in distant areas for the protection of the victims.
-Going to a shelter provides support, medical attention, and will be there for you on your road to recovery.
+Going to a shelter provides support and medical attention.
+Also, it will be there for you on your road to recovery.

 If you are struggling with a substance abuse problem that either causes domestic violence or is caused by domestic violence, help is available.
 At the San Antonio Recovery Center, we offer a variety of treatment options.
 These include:

 - Psychotherapy program: This program helps you understand your thoughts, feelings, and behaviors.

 - Animal-assisted therapy: Uses animals to help you heal emotionally and mentally.

 - Cognitive-behavioral therapy: This therapy helps you understand how your thoughts and beliefs affect your behavior.